siegesmund/SwiftDDP/README.md

-# SwiftDDP: A DDP Client for Meteor written in Swift
+# SwiftDDP: A client for Meteor servers, written in Swift

 #### License
 MIT